mozilla/addons-server/docs/api/topics/submission.rst

     **Request**

-    :params optional status: a status you'd like to move the app to (see below).
+    :param optional status: a status you'd like to move the app to (see below).
     :type status: string
-    :params optional disabled_by_user: Whether the app is disabled or not.
+    :param optional disabled_by_user: Whether the app is disabled or not.
     :type disabled_by_user: boolean

     **Response**